drewherron/llm-librarian/README.md

-# Ebook Organizer
+# LLM Librarian

 A command-line tool that uses AI to automatically organize your ebook collection.
 It supports PDF, EPUB, MOBI, and AZW3 files.

-This works, but not quite well as I'd originally hoped...
+This is based on a school project I did a while ago.
+It works, but not quite well as I'd originally hoped...
 I may come back to it when I have more time.

 ## Features